aswingt65/100-Days-of-Code/README.md

 # 100 Days Coding Challenge
 I'm publicly committing to the 100DaysOfCode Challenge starting today!
-Solving 1 problem a day other than the problem of the day in geeksforgeeks.

 ## Day 1 [10/09/2023]
 <b>Problem :</b> Remove duplicate elements from sorted Array<br>